openmc-dev/openmc/docs/source/devguide/user-input.rst

 Users are encouraged to use OpenMC's :ref:`pythonapi` to build XML files that the OpenMC solver then reads during the initialization phase.
-Thus, to modify, add, or remove user input options, changes must be made both within the Python API and the Fortran source that reads XML files produced by the Python API.
+Thus, to modify, add, or remove user input options, changes must be made both within the Python API and the C++ source that reads XML files produced by the Python API.
 The following steps should be followed to make changes to user input:

 1. Determine the Python class you need to change.
 For example, if you are adding